Pryaxis/orion-core/docs/index.md

 ### Other Improvements

-Here is a non-exhaustive list of other improvements:
+Here is a non-exhaustive list of other planned improvements:

-* Plugins will be unloadable (since they are required to not have `static` state).
-This means that hot reloading of _some_ plugins is now viable.
+* Unloadable plugins.
+This means that hot reloading of _some_ plugins (i.e., plugins which do not provide interface overridings) is viable.
-* Orion will use resource strings.
-This means that localization will now be possible.
+* Resource strings.
+This means that localization is possible.

 ## Developers